-Upon award, OVC will provide access to free training and technical assistance to assist with developing and implementing grant-funded projects including providing professional development training to project staff and staff members from collaborative partner agencies and organizations, establishing mechanisms to capture required performance measurement data, and identifying promising practices that can be shared with other tribal communities.
+Upon award, OVC will provide access to free training and technical assistance to assist with developing and implementing grant-funded projects.
+This may include professional development training, specific training for project staff and staff members from collaborative partner agencies and organizations or experts on how to serve victims of victims of crime; assistance with establishing mechanisms to capture required performance measurement data; development of project deliverables; or other training and technical assistance needs that may be identified.
 OVC expects all awardees to actively participate in activities and services offered through OVC and to use the OVC-designated training and technical assistance providers as their primary training and technical assistance resource.

-Staffing: Funding may support the salary and fringe benefits of personnel who provide and oversee staff providing direct victim assistance to victims of crime, such as advocates, case managers, response team coordinators, and counselors as well as costs for individuals under agreements to provide direct services to victims such as short-term individual counseling or support groups.
-All personnel must be clearly linked to victim assistance program activities, justified in the Purpose Area Narrative and Tribal Narrative Profile, itemized under the appropriate budget category, and fully described in the Budget Narrative.
+Staffing: Funding may support the salary and fringe benefits of personnel who provide and oversee staff providing direct victim assistance to victims of crime, such as advocates, case managers, response team coordinators, and counselors along with costs for individuals under agreements to provide direct services to victims such as short-term individual counseling or support groups.

+All personnel must be clearly linked to allowable victim assistance program activities, justified in the Purpose Area Narrative and Tribal Narrative Profile, itemized under the appropriate budget category, and fully described in the Budget Narrative.

-Funding may not support prosecutors or investigators.
+Funding may not support prosecutors or investigators or prevention efforts.

-Coordination/Outreach/Awareness: Funding may support multidisciplinary team meetings; the development and distribution of written response protocols policies and standard operating procedure manuals that promote trauma-informed approaches to the delivery of victim services; development of tribal codes related to defining and expanding victims' rights and crimes; and community forums, PSAs, posters, brochures, fact sheets, etc. designed to increase the public's awareness and understanding of the victim services available.
+Coordination/Outreach/Awareness: Funding may support multidisciplinary team meetings; the development and distribution of written response protocols policies and standard operating procedure manuals that promote trauma-informed approaches to the delivery of victim services; development of tribal codes related to defining and expanding victims' rights and relevant criminal codes, and community forums, PSAs, posters, brochures, fact sheets, etc. designed to increase the public's awareness and understanding of the victim services available.

-Cultural and traditional practices: Applicants are encouraged to incorporate cultural and traditional practices in proposed activities (e.g., sweat lodges, talking circles, healing ceremonies) for victims and survivors.
+Cultural and traditional practices: Applicants are encouraged to incorporate cultural and traditional practices in proposed activities (e.g., smudging, sweat lodges, talking circles, healing ceremonies) for victims and survivors.